sidd/serene/docs/Setup.md

 ## Bundle your providers

-A pre-built bundle **already exists** in the public/dist/ directory, and this contains only an rTorrent provider.
+A pre-built bundle **already exists** in the public/dist/ directory, and this contains an rTorrent & WebTorrent provider.

-If you want to bundle other providers, you'll have to create a new bundle yourself.
+If you want to bundle other providers, or remove ones you don't use, you'll have to create a new bundle yourself.
 Be sure to drag in all of the necessary dependencies for bundling via `npm install` (which will take a bit), and then see [README.md](https://github.com/sidd/serene#installation) for a quick overview on the bundling process.

 ## Serve the static directory